Florida State Parks Pet Policy

 • All pets must be confined, leashed, or otherwise under the physical control of a person at all times.
 Leashes may not exceed six feet in length.
 This rule does not apply to horses and pack animals brought in for equestrian trail use.

-• Pets must be well-behaved at all times.
+• Pets must be well-behaved at all times and observe BARK Ranger guidelines.

 • In campgrounds, pets must be confined in the owner's camping unit during designated quiet time hours, 11 p.m. to 7 a.m.

-• At other times, pets may be left unattended on the owner's campsite for no more than 30 minutes and must be leashed.
+• At other times, pets may be left unattended on the owner's campsite for no more than 30 minutes and must be leashed or contained.

-• Pet owners are required to pick up after their pets and properly dispose of all pet droppings in trash receptacles.
+• Pet owners are required to pick up after their pets and properly dispose of all pet waste in trash receptacles.

 • Pets that are noisy, vicious, dangerous, disturbing or intimidating to other persons or pets, or which damage park resources, are considered to be nuisances and will not be permitted to remain in the park.